-Test Taking Policy
+Test Taking Requirements

 All schedule test and quizzes are to be taken on the day given by the instructor.
-All personal items must be stored away from the student in the designated area.
-CELL PHONES ARE NOT ALLOWED IN THE CLASSROOM/COMPUTER LAB DURING EXAMS AND WHILE AN EXAM IS BEING REVIEWED BY THE INSTRUCTOR.
+All personal items must be stored away from the student outside of the test-taking room.
+CELL PHONES, SMART WATCHES, FOOD AND DRINK, AND PERSONAL ITEMS ARE NOT ALLOWED IN THE CLASSROOM/COMPUTER LAB DURING EXAMS AND WHILE AN EXAM IS BEING REVIEWED BY THE INSTRUCTOR.
 All tests given are timed in preparation for taking the NCLEX.
-All books, bags, materials, water etc. will be removed from the desk.
+Students must arrive on time to take the test.
+There will be NO additional time given to students who arrive late.
 There is no talking during the test.
 If a student has a question, he/she is to raise their hand for the instructor.
+Students may not take pictures, record or write down the test questions.
 Upon completing the test, the student is to return to their seat and sit quietly or leave the classroom until the test is completed.
 Cheating is not allowed.
 If cheating is suspected, the student will receive a zero and will report to the dean.
 The school has the right to recall exam grades if it suspects the exam was compromised.
 Fraudulent or unethical testing behavior will not be tolerated.